ChaseLabIGDB/home/content/authors/李芽/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Li Ya's research interests include: the development of spatial transcriptome imaging technology; The interaction between the immune system and the central nervous system; Research on the pathogenesis of neurological diseases.
+bio: "Li Ya's research interests include: the development of spatial transcriptome imaging technology; The interaction between the immune system and the central nervous system; Research on the pathogenesis of neurological diseases."

 interests:
   - Development of spatial transcriptomic imaging techniques